 Embracing a global mindset involves opening up the way you see the world and how this knowledge affects your actions.
-The global thinker adapts their behaviour and decision making to the realities of the global marketplace and doesn’t expect each market to fit within their existing model of how things should be done or have been done before.
+The global thinker adapts their behavior and decision-making to the realities of the global marketplace and doesn’t expect each market to fit within their existing model of how things should be done or have been done before.

-Global thinkers are relentlessly curious about what the world is like for others, devouring global businesses news and volunteering for opportunities to broaden their experience.
+Global thinkers are relentlessly curious about what the world is like for others, devouring global business news and volunteering for opportunities to broaden their experience.

-Effective global thinkers are connected into a powerful support network which informs and adds perspective to their decision-making.
-They access information and are open to feedback from their teams, peers, superiors and mentors, using feedback to help them develop.
+Effective global thinkers are connected to a powerful support network that informs and adds perspective to their decision-making.
+They access information and are open to feedback from their teams, peers, superiors, and mentors, using feedback to help them develop.

 Build a strong team around you that can manage the day-to-day operations, so you can focus on broader, strategic global challenges.
 The support network should also provide you with the resources you need to be truly effective in the global decisions you make.

 Harness your global thinking by sharing your expertise and knowledge with your colleagues and partners, particularly your team.
 Equip them to think beyond their own territory or area of responsibility and in doing so help to build their ability to think globally.

 Modern leadership is all about inspiring others.
 In my experience the most effective global leaders are those who share their knowledge willingly, inspiring others to follow where they lead.

 Communicate relentlessly and encourage dialogue and resource-sharing, using technology to maximum advantage.
 The workplace is now highly effective on a virtual basis; with file sharing, webinars, Skype, Zoom, and other online tools enabling close collaboration amongst colleagues who may meet in the real world only a handful of times each year, if at all.